 Aren’t they pretty?
 And the best part you can do it in any color and flavor.
 Start with high quality chocolate and use whatever extra flavoring you’d like and this creates a terrific treat!
 Whatever you do DON’T skimp on the quality of the candy melts.
-I prefer working with Merkens, they taste great and they melt well.
-You can use dark or milk chocolate and then make sure your colored melts are the basic vanilla.
+I prefer working with Merkens, Guittards and Callebaut, they taste great and they melt well.
+You can use dark, semi sweet or milk chocolate and then make sure your colored chocolate are the basic vanilla.

 - Melting the Chocolate:

 - Put the chocolate for each layer in three different bowls.

 - Put them all in the oven on Warm for 20 mins.

 - Then turn off the oven and pull out the first layer (leave the other two bowls in the oven to keep warm).

 - Cut the wax paper to fit the length of the pan as well as come up the sides a bit. take some of the melted chocolate in each corner to hold the wax paper in place.
 Make sure your wax paper is pulled tight across, we don't want any bubbles, bumps or wrinkles in the paper, it will show in the chocolate.

 - Stir the bowl of chocolate until it's smooth and add 7 drops of oil based candy flavoring to the bowl.